MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/use-troubleshooting-mode.md

 ---
-title: Use troubleshooting mode for Microsoft Defender for Endpoint
+title: Use troubleshooting mode in Microsoft Defender for Endpoint
 description: Use the Microsoft Defender for Endpoint troubleshooting mode to address various antivirus issues.
 keywords: antivirus, troubleshoot, troubleshooting mode, tamper protection, compatibility search.product: eADQiWindows 10XVcnh